Skip to Main Content

 • 3.
 CHESHIRE Network & ISCI

-R3EDI was awarded to the Yale School of Public Health and CIRA by the National Institute of Mental Health (NIH) in 2020 as one of five Implementation Science Technical Assistance hubs initially funded as one-year supplements to catalyze the Ending the HIV Epidemic: A Plan for America (EHE) by enhancing broad knowledge generation across projects and building implementation science research knowledge and relationships.
-The EHE offers a bold vision for ending the HIV epidemic over the next five years by ensuring that all Americans have access to game-changing new HIV prevention and treatment tools, starting in the 57 geographic areas where 80% of new HIV infections occur.
+R3EDI was established at the Yale School of Public Health and CIRA through an award from the National Institute of Mental Health (NIH) to Dr. Donna Spiegelman as one of five Implementation Science Technical Assistance hubs.
+Initially funded as one-year supplements, these hubs were designed to catalyze the Ending the HIV Epidemic: A Plan for America (EHE) by synthesizing knowledge across projects and strengthening implementation science research and collaborations.
+The EHE initiative sets a bold vision to end the HIV epidemic as a public health threat by ensuring that all Americans have access to innovative prevention and treatment tools, beginning in the 57 geographic areas where 80% of new HIV infections occur.

-During this period, R3EDI supported 20 EHE projects across 11 states, including New York, New Jersey, Pennsylvania, Illinois, Alabama, Mississippi, Georgia, Florida, Texas, and California.
+During this period, R3EDI supported 20 EHE projects across 11 states, including New York, New Jersey, Pennsylvania, Illinois, Florida, Georgia, Alabama, Mississippi, Texas, and California.

 Co-Principal Investigators